Retro-Devils/WickedOS/README.md

 6.Swipe to install wait then reboot to system.

-7. When system reboots .
+7.When system reboots .
 Double click on dig .

 ## F.A.Q